 Duck, Duck, Dinosaur and the Noise at Night by Kallie George, illustrated by Oriol Vidal

-Their first night on their own without their mama, Feather, Flap, and Spike are woken by a frightening noise.
+On their first night on their own without their mama, Feather, Flap, and Spike are woken by a frightening noise.
 No matter where they move or what they do, the noise keeps returning and they just can’t sleep.
 Finally, they realize it’s Spike’s snoring.
 What a fun surprise!
 After that, the dinosaur siblings can sleep soundly the rest of the night.

 Boris and the Worrisome Wakies by Helen Lester, illustrated by Lynn Munsinger

 Boris the badger goes to bed but doesn’t sleep because his mind goes non-stop.
 At school, he misses out on all the fun — field day, the school play, and being line leader — because he’s very tired.
 That’s when Boris decides to find a solution for each worry so he can go to bed, get to sleep, and not miss a minute more of his day.